emreayar/aprswxbox/README.md

 An Arduino project that collects basic weather parameters and sends to APRS network.

+##NOTE: Be sure to GET REQUIRED LIBRARIES listed below!

 ##libraries

 The DHT library is from AdaFruit [https://github.com/adafruit/DHT-sensor-library](https://github.com/adafruit/DHT-sensor-library).